RaulAlcaniz/learning-laravel/README.md

 # learning-laravel
-Repository used to follow the laracast series:  Laravel 5 Fundamentals
+Repository used to follow the laracast series:  Laravel 5.7 From Scratch